gazzamc/starfield_hex_updater/docs/README.md

 </details>
 <br />

-1. Right-Click > Cut
-2. Paste `Starfield.exe` to the target folder (Right-click in folder > paste or `CTRL + V`)
-3. Copy it back to the original game folder

 You will notice that the icon of the exe will change to the starfield logo, this is good.